It is anticipated that the University of Liverpool will make a £600 million investment in new buildings.

 This investment will complement our strategic strategy with a focus on improving the student experience and research excellence,” said Steve Dickson, director of facilities management at the university.

 “We know from market research that in order to attract the best students, the University needs to offer more accommodation at its city centre campus, particularly self-catered and en-suite rooms.
-Applications for our accommodation have doubled this year and it’s important that we make this significant investment in order to meet student demand in the future.
-The student population is very important to the city – students contribute around £300m to Liverpool’s economy every year.
+This year, we received twice as many applications for our student housing as last, so it’s critical that we make this big investment now to ensure that we can satisfy future student demand.
+The city of Liverpool relies heavily on its student population, which has an annual economic impact of almost £300 million.

-It will also invest in its off-campus accommodation, developing new residences at its Greenbank site at Mossley Hill to provide a self-contained student village including catering and sports facilities.
-The historic 18th century Greenbank House which was left to the university by the Rathbone family, will also benefit from a £5m investment.
+Off-campus housing will also be improved, with new apartments being built at the Greenbank site in Mossley Hill, which will have food and sports facilities for students to live independently.
+The ancient 18th century Greenbank House which was donated to the university by the Rathbone family, will also benefit from a £5m investment.